zkxs/stationeers/notes/mips.md

 ## Golfing

 "Golfing" a program is tying to reduce the size of your source code.
-This is not needed for real assembly, as real assembly is going to use pass through an assembler which will, by its nature, remove things like aliases, labels, comments, and whitespace.
+This is not needed for real assembly, as real assembly is going to pass through an assembler which will, by its nature, remove things like aliases, labels, comments, and whitespace.

 Typically you'd optimize real assembly to minimize CPU cycles or memory.
 However, the line count limit (while reasonably high for simple programs) is going to be a big limiting factor for larger projects.